What is the Wordle answer for 30 April?

 A grey square means that it's incorrect.

-To ensure you don't lose your streak and before we reveal it all, we’ll give you a hint: The floor is this.
+To ensure you don't lose your streak and before we reveal it all, we’ll give you a hint: A gorilla would be described as this.

 Sign up to our free Indy100 weekly newsletter